-Loosen the wheel nuts 1/2-1 turn with the help of the box spanner.
+Loosen the wheel nuts 1/2-1 turn with the wrench provided in the tool kit.
 All of the wheel nuts have right hand threads which can be loosened by turning the wrench counterclockwise.

 Insert the lifting arm of the jack into the appropriate jack attachment next to the wheel to be changed.